Linking-ET/voicechat-discord/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature Request
 about: Have an idea for an improvement or feature?
 Use this template!
 title: ''
-labels: 'enchancement'
+labels: 'enhancement'
 assignees: 'amsam0'
----
+body:
+- type: textarea

-**Is your feature request related to a problem?
-Please describe.**
+  label: Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
+  placeholder: A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+  validations:
+    required: true
+- type: textarea

-**Describe the solution you'd like**
+  label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+  placeholder: A clear and concise description of what you want to happen.
+  validations:
+    required: true
+- type: textarea

-**Describe alternatives you've considered**
+  label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+  placeholder: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+  validations:
+    required: true
+- type: textarea
+  label: Additional context
-Add any other context or screenshots about the feature request here.
+  placeholder: Add any other context or screenshots about the feature request here.
+---